KULL-Centre/_2025_rauh_phosphorylation/README.md

 The simulation data can be retrieved from the Electronic Research Data Archive at UCPH (ERDA): [here](https://sid.erda.dk/cgi-sid/ls.py?share_id=eWfx9y6b2c)

-## Running CALVADOS simulations with PEG
+## Running CALVADOS simulations with phosphorylated residues
 PEG simulations can be run either with the code provided here or using the [CALVADOS package](https://github.com/KULL-Centre/CALVADOS)

 ## File structure